fairlydurable/useful-cmds/README.md

   schedules Open Temporal Development Server Schedule Web UI (requires Python)
 ```

+NOTE TO SELF: Add simple namespace creation and deletion support as I sometimes need that, so I don't have to start figuring it out each time.

 ### Authentication Support for GitHub

 **sshgo** - I can never remember exactly how to run the ssh agent.
 This remembers it for me.
+Always check your keys after reboots.

 ```
 $ sshgo